Eyevinn/hls-recorder/README.md

 recorder.on("mseq-increment", mseq => {
   // Do stuff with media seq
 });
+recorder.addServer(); // Create a Restify server instance in recorder

 recorder.listen(); // Have server listening on default port 8001